-The following outlines relevant information about the MSI (Microsoft Installer) packages, and command line options to msiexec to manage installation with these files

-The MSI files are essentially databases of information used by the Windows Installer to install the files and setup a system.
+The following outlines relevant information about the MSI (Microsoft Installer) packages, and command line options to msiexec to manage installation with these files information used by the Windows Installer to install the files and setup a system.
 The executable to use is "msiexec.exe" and any appropriate command line switches.
 In general, if you double click on an MSI file, Windows launches msiexec with the /i install option (e.g. "msiexec /i prodver_target.msi").